akeneo/onboarder-helpcenter/content/md/supplier-onboarder/use-the-product-grid.md

 :::tips
-You don't need to press enter to search, just enter a few characters, and it automatically searches.
+You don't need to press enter to search, just enter a few characters, and results will show.
 :::